 a) Statement of Compliance - These consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 The consolidated financial statements have been prepared under the historical cost convention, except for financial assets and liabilities classified as fair value through profit or loss or fair value through other comprehensive loss.
-The accounting policies set out in this note have been applied in preparing the consolidated financial statements for the years ended December 31, 2018 and 2017.
-These financial statements were approved and authorized for issuance by the Board of Directors on April 8, 2019.
+The accounting policies set out in this note have been applied in preparing the consolidated financial statements for the years ended December 31, 2019 and 2018.
+These financial statements were approved and authorized for issuance by the Board of Directors on February 21, 2020.

-Notes to Consolidated Financial Statements (All amounts in thousands of US dollars unless otherwise indicated) For the Years ended December 31, 2018 and 2017 b) Basis of Presentation
+Notes to Consolidated Financial Statements (All amounts in thousands of US dollars unless otherwise indicated) For the Years ended December 31, 2019 and 2018 b) Basis of Presentation

 - i.
 Functional and Presentation Currency These consolidated financial statements are presented in United States dollars, unless otherwise indicated.
 Items included in the consolidated financial statements of each of the Company's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-The functional currency the United States dollar. - ii.
-Reclassifications Certain reclassifications have been made to the December 31, 2017, consolidated financial statements to conform to the current year presentation.
-These reclassifications had no effect on previously reported accumulated deficit. - c) Basis of Measurement and Estimation Uncertainty The timely preparation of the consolidated financial statements requires management to make estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities and the disclosure of contingencies at the date of the consolidated financial statements, and the amount of revenues and expenses (Note 4).
+The functional currency the United States dollar. - c) Basis of Measurement and Estimation Uncertainty The timely preparation of the consolidated financial statements requires management to make estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities and the disclosure of contingencies at the date of the consolidated financial statements, and the amount of revenues and expenses (Note 4).
 Accordingly, actual results may differ from these estimates. - d) Principles of Consolidation and Presentation - The consolidated financial statements of the Company include the financial information of Hunter Oil Corp. (the "Parent Company") and its wholly-owned subsidiaries.
 The following table lists the Company's principal operating subsidiaries, their jurisdiction of incorporation and its percentage ownership as of the date of this report:

-Subsidiary Name Jurisdiction Ownership 2018 Ownership 2017 Hunter Oil Management Corp.
+Subsidiary Name Jurisdiction Ownership 2019 Ownership 2018 Hunter Oil Management Corp.
 Florida, USA 100% 100% Hunter Ventures Corp.
-Delaware, USA 100% 100% Hunter Oil Resources Corp.
+(3) Delaware, USA 0% 100% Hunter Oil Resources Corp.
 Delaware, USA 100% 100% Hunter Oil Production Corp.
 Florida, USA 100% 100% Ridgeway Arizona Oil Corp.
-(1) Arizona, USA 0% 100% EOR Operating Company (1) Texas, USA 0% 100% Milnesand Minerals Inc. (2) Delaware, USA 100% 100% Chaveroo Minerals Inc. (2) Delaware, USA 100% 100% Hunter Ranch Corp.
-Delaware, USA 100% 100% e) Foreign Currency Translation - Foreign currency transactions are translated into the functional currency using the exchange rates that are prevailing at the dates of the transaction.
+(1) Arizona, USA 0% 0% EOR Operating Company (1) Texas, USA 0% 0% Milnesand Minerals Inc. (2) (3) Delaware, USA 0% 100% Chaveroo Minerals Inc. (2) (3) Delaware, USA 0% 100% Hunter Ranch Corp.
+(3) Delaware, USA 0% 100% e) Foreign Currency Translation - Foreign currency transactions are translated into the functional currency using the exchange rates that are prevailing at the dates of the transaction.
 Generally, foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year end exchange rates for monetary assets and liabilities denominated in currencies other than the entities functional currency are recognized in the statement of operations.
 Revenues and expenses are translated at average exchange rates prevailing during the period.

-- (1) Results of discontinued operations included to August 31, 2018 (See Note 17).
+- (1) Results of discontinued operations included to August 31, 2018 (See Note 13).
 Subsidiaries sold as disposal of discontinued operations. - (2) Results of discontinued operations.
-Assets and liabilities of each subsidiary sold as part of discontinued operations (See Note 17).
+Assets and liabilities of each subsidiary sold as part of discontinued operations (See Note 13). - (3) Entities formally dissolved during the year ended December 31, 2019.